 1.d4 Nf6 2.c4 d6

 Wait… this is not a King’s Indian, you may say.
 We answer: not yet!
 With the move 2…d6 black discourages the move 3.Nc3 because then 3…e5 is a possible line, known to be okay for black.
-Therefore, the majority of players chooses 3.Nf3.
-Note, 3.Nc3 is also possible and black can choose the move we mentioned, 3…e5, or continue with 3…g6, but this is not part of this article.
+Therefore, the majority of players choose 3.Nf3.
+Note, 3.Nc3 is also possible, and black can choose the move we mentioned, 3…e5, or continue with 3…g6, but this is not part of this article.

 So after the move:

 3.Nf3 black returns to the King’s Indian path with 3…g6 4.Nc3 and now 4…Bf5!?